7x Cycling in Leuven

 They also tell us that it’s incredibly lovely to cycle in Leuven.
 The city centre is almost completely car-free, making the bicycle a perfect way to explore the city.
 Moreover, you can be out in nature after barely 10 minutes of cycling in any direction.

 Dirk, Leuven’s first bicycle courier, will be happy to give you his tips.
-He cycles 17,500 kilometres a year to deliver orders around the city.
+He cycles 17,500 kilometers a year to deliver orders around the city.

 - You can rent a bike at several places in Leuven.

 - The abbeys route is a bicycle tour that combines nature and culture.
 This will take you to Leuven’s four abbeys.
 Nice to know: you have the most beautiful view of the city from the Keizersberg Abbey garden.
 Although, you’ve got a serious climb before you get there.